niess/turtle-geant4/README.md

 Extra volumes can be placed inside the topography with the `G4Turtle::PVPlacement` method, e.g. a detector.
-The daughter volumes are placed by specifying their geographic coordinates, i.e. latitude, longitude, height above ground, etc. Note that their prevail over the topography.
+The daughter volumes are placed by specifying their geographic coordinates, i.e. latitude, longitude, height above ground, etc. Note that they prevail over the topography.

 ## Installation